 |

-For a full description of House Bill 3 and the new graduation requirement, visit the Texas Education Agency’s Financial Aid Requirement page.
+For a full description of House Bill 3 and the financial aid application graduation requirement, visit the Texas Education Agency’s Financial Aid Requirement page.
 Here, you can learn about rules that apply to your work.
 You can also access the financial aid opt-out form and see its requirements.
 The page also includes data-reporting policies and procedures. |

 Build your support team You need a solid support team, whether you’re hosting a weekend financial aid event or working with students during class time.
 With defined roles and responsibilities, your team can ensure that every student gets what they need to complete their application. |